ktmeaton/ncov-recombinant/docs/notes/Notes_v0.6.0.md

 - [Issue #185](https://github.com/ktmeaton/ncov-recombinant/issues/185): Use nextclade dataset Auspice tree for lineage hierarchy.
 Previously, the phylogeny of lineages was constructed from the [cov-lineages website YAML](https://github.com/cov-lineages/lineages-website/blob/master/_data/lineages.yml).
 Instead, we now use the tree provided with nextclade datasets, to better synchronize the lineage model with the output.

-Rather than creating the output tree in `resources/lineages.nwk`, the lineage tree will output to `results/BUILD/lineage_tree/tree.nwk`.
-This is because different builts might use different nextclade datasets, and so are build-specific results.
+Rather than creating the output tree in `resources/lineages.nwk`, the lineage tree will output to `data/sars-cov-2_<DATE>/tree.nwk`.
+This is because different builts might use different nextclade datasets, and so are dataset specific output.

 ## sc2rf